stifskere/ReactBrainfuckInterpreter/README.md

 # React Brainfuck Interpreter

+> [!warning]
+> This project was part of my react learning experience, thus this is not updated anymore since then, I will leave this in here for history, I don't expect to have it up anymore.

 This is a simple Brainfuck interpreter built with React.
 It allows you to write and execute Brainfuck programs in your web browser.

 ## What is Brainfuck?